-How can holiday markets and seasonal pop up stores equip themselves to face these challenges?
+How can holiday markets and seasonal pop-up stores equip themselves to face these challenges?
 Retailers can minimize theft and fraud by adopting some of the following tactics, offered by the experts at Maryland Security Professionals.
-We offer short term and long-term security solutions for businesses that need the latest in video surveillance capabilities, including wireless technology for remote monitoring, fixed mount systems and covert security cameras.
+We offer short term and long-term security solutions for businesses that need the latest in video surveillance technology, including wireless technology for remote monitoring, fixed-mount camera surveillance systems and covert security camera systems.

 Hire & train employees early

 From a retailer’s perspective, it’s important to start the hiring process early for temporary or seasonal staff.
 You need time to thoroughly vet potential employees, conduct background checks and ensure they are properly trained.
 Ensure they are well-equipped to handle large numbers of holiday shoppers.

 Practice good cash control

 Overflowing cash registers are easy targets for snatch-and-grab criminals, especially in busy outdoor markets.
 Minimize loss by keeping the bare minimum of cash in the register.
 Schedule routine cash pickups at registers throughout the day or put extra funds in a secure drop safe.

 Check inventory numbers regularly

 Reduce inventory shrinkage by taking actual physical stock of your merchandise as often as possible.
 Getting real-time numbers on a regular basis is one of the easiest ways to pinpoint loss, whether due to error, employee theft or shoplifting.